vwxjs666/tonnel-wiki/en/marketplace/index.md

 ## Offers

-- Each offer costs 0.01 TON for TON and 0.5 TON for other tokens.
+- Each offer costs 0.01 TON for TON and 0.5 TON for other tokens. ( for TONNEL and USDT offers you receive 50% of it )
 - Sellers can Accept, Reject, or Counter-Offer (free).
 - Gift pages display previous offers.
 - Offers can be canceled by the buyer unless accepted.